dhs1h/post-exam-activity/README.md

 # post-exam-activity
-This is my HACKTOBERFEST entry
+This is my HACKTOBERFEST entry!